What is the Integrative PhD Fellowship Program?

 Is the Integrative PhD Fellowship Program a new degree program?

 It is not a degree program and will not accept PhD applications.
 Integrative PhD fellows will be able to cultivate and enhance their traditional social science skills—including hermeneutics, comparative and historical analysis, ethnography, visual theory, and psychometrics—with contemporary methods of coding, mapping, digital media and data visualization.
 Eligible students must be accepted to one of the existing PhD programs at the New School for Social Research.

 How many fellows will be selected for the academic year 2019-20?

-The first cohort of four fellows will be selected during the Spring 2019 semester, and will begin their fellowship in Fall 2019.
+The first cohort of five fellows will be selected during the Spring 2019 semester, and will begin their fellowship in Fall 2019.